PraveenAnil/Azure-Arc-for-Servers/02-Getting-started-On-Prem-Kubernetes-Cluster.md

     ![](./images/arc-05.png)

- 2. Wait until the application is installed,If prompted with username and Password provide the username as **arcadmin** and Password as **Password.1!!**.
+ 2. If prompted with username and Password provide the username as **arcadmin** and Password as **Password.1!!** and wait until the application is installed.

     ![](./images/arc-06.png)